arjun-vh/SeisPlotPy/README.md

 # SeisPlotPy
-A GUI tool to generate publishing quality images from SEG-Y seismic data with horizons/Faults.
+A GUI tool to generate publication quality images from SEG-Y seismic data with horizons/Faults.

 ## Installation